12 Best Insoles for Work Boots of 2026

 Pros

-• High arch support holds steady under heavy loads
+• High arch support that holds up under heavy loads without collapsing.

 Cons